arup-group/cookiecutter-pypackage/docs/tutorial.md

     We will refer to project names, directories, github accounts, etc. in this tutorial.
     You will be using different ones for your project, with the possible exception of `arup-group` as the `repository_owner`.
-    For reference, here's the [configuration values][configuration-values] we will use that you will have the option to set when creating your project with cruft:
+    For reference, here's the [configuration values](./configuration.md) we will use that you will have the option to set when creating your project with copier:

     - `github_username`: "ovearup"
     - `repository_owner`: "arup-group"